 Thanksgiving Books for Kids

 This list includes books that I enjoy reading with my daughter leading up to Thanksgiving.
-All of these are great for preschoolers and beyond, and several are also wonderful for younger toddlers.
-I recommend previewing books before reading them to your child.
-I do this to ensure they’re appropriate for my child’s stage, in line with our family’s values, and it also gives me a chance to consider how to present the book and tell the story.
+All of these are great for preschoolers and beyond, and several are also wonderful for younger toddlers as well.
+I like to preview books before reading them to my child ensure they’re appropriate for my child’s stage, in line with our family’s values, and it also gives me a chance to consider how to present the book and tell the story.

 Why read Thanksgiving-themed books with your child?

-I found helpful guidance for teaching children about Thanksgiving in a respectful and meaningful way at the links below.
-The Bioneers curriculum also offers excellent resources that accompany the Keepunumuk book (listed below), including craft activities and discussion questions.
+I found helpful guidance for teaching my daughter about Thanksgiving in a respectful and meaningful way at the links below.
+The Bioneers curriculum also offers excellent resources that accompany the Keepunumuk book (listed below), including crafts and discussion questions.

 November & Thanksgiving Reading List